-Are you ready to have a stress free turkey dinner?
+Do you need help with your turkey dinner timeline?
 One of the most challenging things cooks face is getting every dish hot and ready at the same time.
-If you are hosting and cooking the traditional dinner, the best thing you can do is make a timetable to help you.
+If you are hosting and cooking the traditional turkey dinner, the best thing you can do is make a timeline to help you.

 Because all of the dishes have different timings, even the most seasoned cook can find time management in the kitchen challenging.
 Perhaps you've seen it on television on Hell's Kitchen?
-Professional cooks sending undercooked and overcooked food to "the pass".
-Even these pros have trouble getting everything timed to be hot and ready at the same time!
+Many times I've seen professional cooks sending undercooked and overcooked food to "the pass".
+It seems even these pros have trouble getting everything timed to be hot and ready at the same time!

 Having a Timeline is the KEY